Russia's military exercises: Could they turn into war?

 At the same time, Russia has good reason at the moment to play down conflict instead of launching new military adventures.
 With a strong interest in rolling back sanctions imposed by the United States and Europe, Moscow could choose to act calmly to defuse anti-Russian rhetoric and undermine those who warn of the Kremlin's aggressive intent.

 As a result, Russia is currently mixing threatening language designed to intimidate the West with another, contradictory message: that those who fear a Russian military threat are "hysterical," "living in the last century," and hankering for the Cold War.
+By keeping quiet about Zapad, Russia allows speculation and hype in Western media -- and even from government officials -- do this job for them.

-With the current level of Western alarm at possible developments of the upcoming exercise, if it comes to an end with no incident, then Moscow can quite readily say, "We told you so."
+With the current level of Western alarm at possible developments of the upcoming exercise, if Zapad comes to an end with no incident, then Moscow can quite readily say, "We told you so."